Session 7/15Page 4/5 Topic B: Age 3-18

 - With older children or teenagers: You can give the child a cell phone (or a camera with video function) and help it make a small movie or an interview about how it reacted to losing parents or others.
 If you have internet, you can help the young person find other young persons in foster care and communicate with them on Facebook or other media.

-- If you have good communication with the child’s school teacher: ask the teacher to make a theme day or theme week about “Losing someone or something you love”.
-With the help of the teacher, all children can give examples of losing for example a grandparent or other person or thing, using drawings, theatre, etc. You can then discuss with the teacher how to help the child tell about losing someone.
+- If you have good communication with the child’s schoolteacher: ask the teacher to make a theme day or theme week about “Losing someone or something you love”.
+With the help of the teacher, all children can give examples of losing for example a grandparent or other person, a pet or a toy, using drawings, role play, etc. You can then discuss with the teacher how to help the child tell about losing someone.

 Please write down how, when and where you may use one of these options, or design a new one, which this text might have inspired you to.
 Take notes after working with your plan: How did it go, how did the child respond, what was difficult for you, what did you learn from trying, how will you go on?